mtconnect/verifier/README.txt

 This is MTConnectVerifier version 1.1.1.
+Read documentation file in the directory doc.